pramodatre/pramodatre.github.io/_posts/2020-10-16-slam-with-crazyflie.md

 summary: Navigating an unknown world using SLAM which enables UAVs like Crazyflie to perform GPS denied navigation.
 use_math: true
 ---
 Perception, Planning, and Control are some of the high-level tasks to be performed by a successful autonomous agent.
 The act of perceiving the environment state such as obstacles and their locations is a perception task.
 Perception is a necessary skill for any autonomous agent.
 In the previous post on Motion Planning, we hand-coded the map of an obstacle course and used it for planning safe paths for the Crazyflie.
-However, this approach doesn't scale when the environment gets larger.
+However, this approach doesn't scale when the environment gets large and dynamic.
 Let's explore the task of environmental perception to build a realistic map of the environment.

 # Sensors
-Crazyflie has flow-deck which consists of sensors to estimate height (z direction) and lateral displacement (x and y direction).
-A multi-ranger deck is added to the Crazyflie for receiving range observations in five directions (left, right, front, back, and up).
-These range observations along with flow-deck observations are utilized in this post for mapping the environment.
+Crazyflie has flow-deck which consists of sensors to estimate height (z direction) from the ground and lateral displacement (x and y direction).
+A multi-ranger deck is added to the Crazyflie for receiving range observations in five directions (`left`, `right`, `front`, `back`, and `up`).
+These range observations (except for the `up` direction) along with flow-deck observations are utilized in this post for mapping the environment.

 ## Estimated position and attitude
 When a UAV is navigating in a space where there is no external support for localization such as GPS or cameras, only way to find the position of the UAV at any time is to estimate its position using onboard sensors and control commands issued to the UAV.
 Crazyflie does this estimation in it's firmware and we can enjoy the estimated positions for free :) Using the python client API of Crazyflie, we can [subscribe to position, attitude, and range observations](https://github.com/pramodatre/crazyflie-multi-ranger-deck-slam/blob/master/mappingAndNavigation/crazy_explorer.py#L331) using a callback mechanism.
 Position observations consists of x, y, and z coordinates estimated using optical flow (x and y coordinate) and a laser range finder (z coordinate).
 Attitude estimates consists of roll, pitch, and yaw of the UAV.
 We will use these estimates for creating a map of the environment.